KadeStyron/DevDogs-Academy/frontend/javascript/README.md

 // you can get an array's length using the `.length` property (more on
 // properties in the classes section). this yields 4. arr.length;
+// you can append a new element to the end of an array with the Array.push
+// method (more on methods later) arr.push(100);
 ```

 ### Loops